Ann Cavera

 Books I Have Written:

-From 1997-2011, my husband Jim and I coauthored “The Second Half,” a family life column for the Message, a weekly paper for the diocese of Evansville, Indiana.
-Our column won awards from the Catholic Press Association (now The Catholic Media Association) including two first place awards.
-Liguori Press published Grounded in God; a book based on our columns
+From 1997-2011, my husband Jim and I coauthored "The Second Half," a family life column for The Message, a weekly paper for the Catholic diocese of Evansville, Indiana.
+The column won two first-place awards from the Catholic Press Association (now The Catholic Media Association).
+Some years ago, Liguori Press published Grounded in God; a book based on our columns.

 What I'm Working On Now:

-Seeds of Darkness: Middle-grade novel offering a hopeful, faith-focused view of a future world after the fall of technology
+Seeds of Darkness Elk Lake has scheduled release of this middle-grade novel in 2026.
+Seeds of Darkness offers a hopeful, faith-focused view of a future world after the fall of technology.

 Verbena Watkins Has Had Enough!
 Elderly, widowed Verbena is fed up with her three lazy adult daughters.
-After washing all of the Thanksgiving (1968) dishes alone, Verbena points her Nash Rambler north and leaves her old life behind.
-On the road, Verbena’s adventures include Elvis, Thomas Merton, Dorothy Day, and a houseful of hippie drug dealers.
+After washing all of the Thanksgiving (1968) dishes alone, Verbena points her Nash Rambler north and leaves her old life behind for a year of adventure on the road.